Vulnerable Sector Searches

 Fingerprint submissions are retained for 90 days and then destroyed by the Canadian Real Time Identification Service (CCRTIS).
 Your fingerprints are not added to the RCMP National Repository of Criminal Records or retained for future searching purposes.

-Why don't all individuals have to submit their fingerprints during the vulnerable sector verification?
+Why don't all individuals have to submit their fingerprints during the vulnerable sector search?

-If the results indicate 'conclusively' that there is no match, the vulnerable sector verification record search is complete and fingerprints are not required.
+If the results indicate 'conclusively' that there is no match, the vulnerable sector search is complete and fingerprints are not required.

 Can I be employed or volunteer while I am waiting for the results?